68th Venice International Film Festival

+The 68th annual Venice International Film Festival was held from 31 August and 10 September 2011, at Venice Lido in Italy.

+American filmmaker Darren Aronofsky was the jury president for the main competition.
+Italian actress Vittoria Puccini was the Host of the opening and closing ceremonies.
+The Golden Lion was awarded to Faust by Alexander Sokurov.

-The 68th annual Venice International Film Festival was held in Venice, Italy between 31 August and 10 September 2011.
-American film director Darren Aronofsky was announced as the Head of the Jury.
-American actor and film director Al Pacino was presented with the Glory to the Film-maker award on 4 September, prior to the premiere of his upcoming film Wilde Salomé.
-Marco Bellocchio was awarded with the Golden Lion for Lifetime Achievement in September.
-The festival opened with the American film The Ides of March, directed by George Clooney, and closed with Damsels in Distress by Whit Stillman.
+Italian filmmaker Marco Bellocchio received the Golden Lion for Lifetime Achievement during the festival.

+The festival opened with The Ides of March by George Clooney, and closed with Damsels in Distress by Whit Stillman.